Global Intangible Low-Taxed Income – Simplified!

 The final regulations use the “tested unit” concept as opposed to the previously proposed “qualified business unit”.
 The effective tax rate is determined at the tested-unit level instead of the overall effective foreign tax rate of the CFC.

-Tested units are a further breakdown of a CFC and can be a CFC, a flow-through entity, or a branch of CFC.
+Tested units are a further breakdown of a CFC and can be a CFC, a flow-through entity, or a branch of a CFC.
 The foreign effective tax rate at each tested unit level helps the taxpayer if one tested unit pays a higher tax then than another one.

 GILTI high-tax exclusion of the CFC income is only available if the foreign effective tax rate is more than 90% of the maximum U.S. statutory corporate income tax rate.
 The current U.S. corporate income tax rate is 21%, therefore, the effective foreign tax return of a tested unit must be greater than 18.9%.
-The income used to calculate the effective income tax rate is calculated using the U.S. principles.
+The income used to calculate the effective income tax rate is calculated using U.S. principles.

 How the GILTI is taxed?

 - There is a disparity between individual and corporate taxpayers.
-GILTI is taxed at the marginal rates for the individual taxpayers which may go up all the way up to 37% (2020 – highest tax bracket rate).
+GILTI is taxed at the marginal rates for individual taxpayers which may go up all the way up to 37% (2020 – highest tax bracket rate).
 Since corporate taxpayers enjoy a 50% deduction of GILTI income (sec 250), the resulting tax rate is 10.5% (ignoring the effects of distributions).

 - Section 962 election is available for the individual shareholders to be taxed as a corporation.